 - Promotions, Marketing, and Advertising

 Market research is the foundation for possible expansion.
 Before you expand into a new area, you’ll need to establish that there’s an audience and customers for your products or services.
 That means in-depth market research on the appetite for new products and services.
 You’ll need to look into competitors, likely customer segmentation, best routes for marketing, what people need from your products and services, and much more.

 Approach market research with an open mind and be willing to adapt your strategies if necessary.
 If the research indicates that this particular location or product isn’t likely to pan out, don’t force it through anyway.
 This is the phase where you can make an informed decision on the path with the highest chance for success.

-Analytics tools, like Clover Insights, can give insight into competitors and the viability of given locations.
+Analytics tools, like Main Street Insights, can give insight into competitors and the viability of given locations.

 For some types of business growth, it’s likely you’ll need to make significant changes to your products and services, or design new ones from scratch.
 If you’re expanding into a new country, you’ll have to localize your business offerings.